JamesClonk/backman/docs/usage.md

 curl https://my-backman-url/healthz
 ```
 It should respond with `OK` and HTTP status code `200`.
 Anything else indicates a failed health check.

+You can disable logging output for any HTTP request going to the `/healthz` endpoint by setting `disable_health_logging` to `true` (see [JSON configuration](/docs/configuration.md#json-properties)), additionally you can also make the endpoint available without HTTP basic-auth protection, by setting `unprotected_metrics` to `true`.
+Both of these options are very useful in a Kubernetes deployment in order to not spam the container logs too much by using `/healthz` for a readiness or liveness probe.

 #### **/metrics**